buhr3940/java-project/README.md

 # java-project pipeline
-This is assignment #10 code pipeline.
+This repo is assignment #10.